 - 1. Some experience of contributing to research grant applications. - 2.
-Some experience of teaching and assessment. - 3.
-Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Strong quantitative skills including knowledge/skills in the use of big data techniques such as machine learning - 5.
-Strong skills in application of qualitative research methods - 6.
-Knowledge or experience of digital technologies used for behavioral interventions - 7.
-Experience of working on a trial evaluating a health or behavioral intervention. - 8.
-Knowledge or experience of behavioural interventions or chronic disease selfmanagement programs in LMICs.
+Excellent presentation and teaching skills and some experience of assessment - 3.
+Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff - 4.
+PhD in Medical Statistics or a related discipline, or equivalent experience - 5.
+Interest in skin disease research - 6.
+Publications presenting novel statistical methodology - 7.
+Experience of medical statistics in applied research - 8.
+Experience of undertaking multi-dimensional phenotyping - 9.
+Experience undertaking machine learning analyses